This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 - 6 Fluid Painting with Resin / Epoxy Resin

 - 8 The Secret for Cells in your Pourings and What Else you Need

 Why you Should use a Pouring Medium for Acrylic Paint Instead of Water

 Normally you would use water to thin your acrylic paintings.
-This works very well, doesn’t cost that much and is very easy.
+This works very well, doesn’t cost that much, and is very easy.
 But water dilutes your colors, so it looks washed out.
 Too much water will also dilute the binding in your acrylic paints, so it doesn’t stick that well on your painting ground / your canvas.
-Also the drying isn’t that easy if you use too much water, because this can cause cracks when drying.
+Also, the drying isn’t that easy if you use too much water, because this can cause cracks when drying.
 Once dry, the colors also don’t look as vibrant as if you would use a Pouring Medium for acrylic paint.
-Using a such a medium will give you some benefits: It binds to the paint, the result will be more colorful and you can prevent your pouring from cracking.
+Using such a medium will give you some benefits: It binds to the paint, the result will be more colorful and you can prevent your pouring from cracking.

 If you use a Pouring Medium for acrylic paint, the surface will dry slower and prevent it from cracking by drying too fast.
 So you have more time to finish your pouring before it’s dry.
-At the end of this blog article, you’ll finde a pouring medium recipe for the right consistency of your pourin mixture.
+At the end of this blog article, you’ll find a pouring medium recipe for the right consistency of your pouring mixture.

 What is a Professional Pouring Medium

 Professional acrylic pouring mediums have been developed specifically for use together with acrylic paints.
 For obvious reasons, however, the manufacturers do not disclose the ingredients.
 So what exactly is contained in these products remains a secret.
 However, you can assume that the durability of your works over the decades is better than with an alternative pouring medium.
 Nevertheless, you should seal your works with a varnish with UV protection.

-In summary, professional pouring medium have the following advantages and disadvantages:
+In summary, professional pouring medium has the following advantages and disadvantages: